 Along with anime and maid cafes, some of the most popular places to visit in Akihabara include its arcades.
 SEGA owns quite a few arcades in the district, including one right on Chuo Dori Street.

 The popular game center includes classic SEGA titles.
 Play all your old SEGA favorites on arcade machines or consoles with HD TVs.
 Most of the SEGA arcades also sell snacks and beverages, so you can fill up on junk food and soda as you play classic videos games like Streets of Rage or Sonic the Hedgehog.

 The arcades hold various special events, including appearances from anime actors & actresses and popular Japanese idols.
 You may even win a prize after playing a game!

 Step back in time at Kanda Myojin Shrine

-If you want to know where to go in Akihabara to get your cultural fix while in Akihabara, pay a visit to Kanda Myojin Shrine.
+If you want to get your cultural fix while in Akihabara, pay a visit to Kanda Myojin Shrine.
 Built in the 10th century, the shrine is one of the oldest buildings in the area and one of the neighborhood’s must-see destinations.